These gorgeously rich, chunky chocolate Easter cookies have a crisp edge and a soft and decadent centre, dotted with Mini Egg pieces.⠀

 Are chocolate Easter cookies easy to make?

-Adding a few extra pieces of Mini Eggs on top of each cookie while they're still warm not only tastes great, it gives your chocolate Easter cookies a pretty and rather professional look that's sure to wow.
+Adding a few extra pieces of Mini Eggs on top of each cookie while they're still warm not only tastes great, it gives your chocolate Easter cookies a pretty and somewhat professional look that's sure to wow.

 Will I need any special equipment to make chocolate Easter cookies?